RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Remarks</th>
         <td>Collection Object</td>
-        <td>This is used to record any remarks relating to the Collection Object as a whole</td>
+        <td>Any remarks relating to the Collection Object as a whole</td>
         <td></td>
     </tr>
     <tr>
         <th>Remarks</th>
         <td>Preparation</td>
-        <td>This is used to record any remarks relevant to the individual Preparation.
+        <td>Any remarks relevant to the individual Preparation.
 Any information entered here may be visible to the general public.
 For remarks relevant to the Collection Object as a whole, use the Remarks field below Specimen Description.</td>
         <td></td>
     </tr>
     <tr>
         <th>Sample</th>
         <td>Collection Object Attribute</td>
-        <td>This is used to record the genetic variability of the sample</td>
+        <td>The genetic variability of the sample</td>
         <td></td>
     </tr>
     <tr>
         <th>Second Collection Date</th>
         <td>Collecting Event</td>
-        <td>This is used to record a second collection date if the Collection Object was collected over a period of time.
+        <td>A second collection date if the Collection Object was collected over a period of time.
 A qualifier field enables the format of the date to be selected, ie Full date, Month / Year, or Year only.</td>
         <td></td>
     </tr>
     <tr>
         <th>Sex</th>
         <td>Preparation Attribute</td>
-        <td>This is used to record the sex of the specimen.</td>
+        <td>The sex of the specimen.</td>
         <td></td>
     </tr>
     <tr>
         <th>Sheet Num.</th>
         <td>Preparation</td>
-        <td>This is used to record the number of the sheet when it is part of a set of sheets for a single specimen.
+        <td>The number of the sheet when it is part of a set of sheets for a single specimen.
 It can be common for some large plants or plants with complex morphology for each duplicate to comprise separate sheets for the flower, root, leaves, fruit, stem, etc. Only the sheet number should be recorded here, the total number in the set should be recorded separately.</td>
         <td></td>
     </tr>
     <tr>